YagoLopez/gig-address-book/README.md

 - Node Package Manager (NPM)

+## Installation

+- Donwload and Unzip or clone de repository with git
+- Change to project directory
+- Run `npm install` to install dependencies

 ## Architecture and Functionality

 - When the app is started, contacts collection is loaded in memory from Browser LocalStorage.
 If LocalStorage is empty, a dummy data is created programatically.